assafY/api-v1-client-csharp/docs/blockexplorer.md

 * `int limit` - the number of transactions to limit the response to (max.
 50, default 50)
 * `int offset` - skip the first n transactions (default 0)
+* `FilterType filter` - type of filter to use for the query (default FilterType.RemoveUnspendable)

 ```csharp
 Task<Address> GetBase58AddressAsync(string address)